Dock & Marine Electrical

 Equipment Leakage Circuit Interrupters (ELCIs) and GFCI protection on all dock circuits — essential protection against electric shock drowning for swimmers and boaters.

-Underground Feed to Dock
+Underground Feeds to Dock

 Buried conduit runs from your home's electrical panel to the dock — the safest and most code-compliant method for delivering power to waterfront structures.